-- Appoint and remove members of the Investment Committee. - Appoint and remove the Chairperson of the Investment Committee. - Appoint and remove any Consultants to the Investment Committee. - Approve recommended investment objectives and policies including the strategic long-term asset allocation and policy portfolio benchmarks. - Grant any necessary waivers from investment policies or requests for special investment management resources.
+- Appoint and remove members of the Investment Committee. - Appoint and remove the Chairperson of the Investment Committee. - Appoint and remove any Consultants to the Investment Committee. - Approve recommended investment objectives and policies including the strategic long-term asset allocation. - Grant any necessary waivers from investment policies or requests for special investment management resources.